Finding the VIN number or data plate information on a manufactured mobile home can sometimes be tricky.

 When you think data plate you probably think of a piece of metal with numbers hooked to the outside of your mobile home.

 ?There are small plates hooked to the outside of mobile homes near the back.
-However, these are referred to as Hud tags or Red tags and they do very little to tell you about your mobile home.
+However, these are referred to as HUD tags or Red tags.
+These tags do very little to tell you about your mobile home.

 A data plate is simply a piece of white / yellowish paper inside the mobile home.
 This paper has an image of the United States on part of the paper.
 The paper usually measures about 8 ½ x 11 (a standard paper size)and it looks just like the one pictured below: